6 Beauty Trends That Will Change the Game in 2019January 4, 2019

 Less in the Lip

 Lips that ballooned in popularity over the past few years have very recently deflated, especially since Kylie Jenner, the internet darling who sparked the big luscious lip trend, dissolved much of the filler in her lips.
-Nurse Kellie has definitely noticed that clients are starting to request more subtle volume, and the few who still want something dramatic are happier to inject small amounts over time.
+Nurse Kellie has definitely noticed that patients are starting to request more subtle volume, and the few who still want something dramatic are happier to inject small amounts over time.
 “It’s not good practice to inject more than 1ml at a time anyway because there’s a greater risk of swelling or occlusion, so I’ll always do it in installments,” Nurse Kellie says.

 This trend will probably continue in 2019 as people put more importance on shape instead of size.
 Lip filler treatments to balance symmetry, enhance the Cupid’s bow or bring out a “lip flip” will mean much more than volume in 2019.